BernieWhite/DevOpsKitDsc/docs/feature-details.md

 By default signature data is stored in `.dok-obj` within a workspace.
 This path should be excluded from source control.

-When using incremental build within a continious integration/continious deployment pipline override the default signature path to a share or web location.
-The default signature data locations can be changed by using the [Set-DOKDscCollectionOption][Set-DOKDscCollectionOption] cmdlet.
+When using incremental build within a continuous integration/continuous deployment pipeline override the default signature path to a share or web location.
+The default signature data locations can be changed by using the [Set-DOKDscCollectionOption] cmdlet.

 #### Using a Azure Blob Storage